kojirotakeyama/LocoVR/dataset_structure/README.md

-# Dataset structure
+# Dataset contents

-Following figure shows the structure of LocoVR.
+Following figure shows detailed contents of LocoVR.
 The data for each scene is stored in a Python pickle file.
 The scene number corresponds to those in the scene names of the Habitat-Matterport 3D dataset (HM3D).
 Each pickle file contains multiple trajectory data in a Python list format; data[0] to data[n].
 Each element in the list corresponds to a trajectory sequence from the start to the goal, including motion data for two persons (p1 and p2), the scene ID, the time label of the motion data, and the goal position of p1.

 The motion data for p1 and p2 includes full body motion data: head, waist, right hand, left hand, right foot, and left foot.
 Each body part has a 3D position and a 4D quaternion in the world coordinate system of HM3D.
 See the sample code on the main page on the repo to learn how HM3D and LocoVR are aligned to the same coordinate system.